imarkonis/somspace/README.md

 ## somspace

-Spatial application of Self-Organizing Maps for classification of regions with similar characteristics.
+An R package for spatial application of Self-Organizing Maps which classifies regions with similar characteristics.